k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 ​

-Customer LU is the **Root LU** of the Customer BE.
+The Customer LU is the **Root LU** of the Customer BE.
 Each LU has its own LUs.
-When creating a TDM task to copy Customer 1 from PROD environment,  the TDM task also needs to copy all the related Billing Accounts and Orders of Customer 1, and the related Network Elements and Devices of the customer's related Orders.
-The following LUIs are extracted from source and created in Fabric for Customer 1:
+When creating a TDM task to copy Customer 1 from the PROD environment, the TDM task must also  copy all the related Billing Accounts and Orders of Customer 1, and the related Network Elements and Devices of the customer's related Orders.
+The following LUIs are extracted from the source and created in Fabric for Customer 1:

  <table width="900 pxl">